yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 </JvmSettings>
 {code}

-In addition to being more readable, the {{JvmClassPath}} has another perk: it supports wildcard-expansion.
-So, for example, we could specify {{C:\Foo\*.jar}} and it will be expanded to include all jar files in {{C:\Foo}} before being passed to java.
+In addition to being more readable, the `JvmClassPath` has another perk: it supports wildcard-expansion.
+So, for example, we could specify `C:\Foo\*.jar` and it will be expanded to include all jar files in `C:\Foo` before being passed to java.

 ## JvmBootClassPath

 Similar to the class path, which determines the location of user classes, the boot class path determines the location of java bootstrap classes.
-The {{JvmSettings}} offers a more readable solution in the form of {{JvmBootClassPath}}, similar to {{JvmClassPath}}.
+The `JvmSettings` offers a more readable solution in the form of `JvmBootClassPath`, similar to `JvmClassPath`.
 The following examples are equivalent:

 {code}
 java.exe -Xbootclasspath/p:C:\Foo;C:\Bar